ReeceDonovan/Visual-FM/README.md

 # Visual-FM
-Visualisation of a users listening patterns through the last FM API.
+Visualisation of a users listening data through the last FM API, using asynchronous fetch adn DOM Manipulation.